terfilip/QSortTest/README.md

     - `./TestTime.sh`
 0. The results can be found at `cmplang/results/RunTimesTable.csv`

-0. To check sorting:
+####Checking Sorting
 - If files with sorted numbers are not  printed:  `./CheckSort.sh print`
 - If the files have already been printed:
      `./CheckSort.sh run`